ibm-cloud-docs/EventStreams/using_rest_producer.md

         }
     You must specify one of the following supported data types for the field type under the key and value object:

     a.
-Text: The data provided is validated as plain text format consisting of linear sequence of characters.
+Text: the data provided is validated as plain text format consisting of linear sequence of characters.

     b.
-Binary: The data provided is validated as base64 encoded binary format.
+Binary: the data provided is validated as base64 encoded binary format.

     c.
-JSON: The data provided is validated as [JSON](https://www.json.org/json-en.html) format.
+JSON: the data provided is validated as [JSON](https://www.json.org/json-en.html) format.

     d.
-Avro: The data is validated as [Apache Avro data format](/docs/EventStreams?topic=EventStreams-ES_schema_registry&locale=en#ES_apache_avro_data_format).
+Avro: the data is validated as [Apache Avro data format](/docs/EventStreams?topic=EventStreams-ES_schema_registry&locale=en#ES_apache_avro_data_format).

-5. Error Response:
+5. Error response:

     The error response contains `trace`,  `error message`, `error code`, `more_info` and, `target` properties.